 Starring Albert Finney, Alec Guinness and Edith Evans.

 This musical adaptation of Charles Dickens’s “A Christmas Carol” includes the Oscar nominated song “Thank You Very Much” and a musical score composed by Lesley Bricusse.
 Albert Finney is a magnificent Ebenezer Scrooge, whose performance earned him a Golden Globe.
+Another fine British actor Michael Medwin plays the nephew of Scrooge, despite being 12 years Finney’s senior.
 Watch and be Christmassy.
 You’ll have little choice in the matter.

 (Movie Magic: Anton Rodgers, who achieved TV fame alongside Julia McKenzie in 80’s sit-com “Fresh Fields”, delivers “Thank You Very Much” in brilliant brace-snapping, Cockney style.)